JanssenProject/jans/docs/cedarling/patterns/annotation-quota.md

 };
 ```

+`context.budget_used` is projected usage: what the agent has already spent plus the cost of the
+request being authorized, computed server-side.
+Pass pre-request usage instead and the `>=`
+check lets through the request that carries the budget past its limit.

 The principal is the agent itself, and `@notify("operator")` tells the application to route the
 warning to `principal.operated_by`, the human accountable for the spend and the only one who can do
 anything about it.
 See